Us and Us Only: Release

 After originally being scheduled for 29 November 1999, "My Beautiful Friend" was eventually released as the album's second single on 6 December 1999.
-Two editions were released on CD: the first had an edit of "My Beautiful Friend" with "Scorched" and "Your Precious Love" as its B-sides, while the other includes the edit and remixes of "My Beautiful Friend" done by Lionrock and Jagz Kooner, as well as the music video for "My Beautiful Friend".
-Sometime after this, Burgess moved to Los Angeles and had gotten married.
-In March and April 2000, the band on a two-week tour of North America with Stereophonics; a week prior to the beginning of the trek, the Charlatans had filmed a music video for "Impossible".
-Though Burgess suffered from the flu, which he thought he caught it while in the UK, he continued on with the tour.
+Two editions were released on CD: the first had an edit of "My Beautiful Friend" with "Scorched" and "Your Precious Love" as its B-sides, while the other included the edit and remixes of "My Beautiful Friend" done by Lionrock and Jagz Kooner, as well as the music video for "My Beautiful Friend".
+Sometime after this, Burgess moved to Los Angeles and got married.
+In March and April 2000, the band went on a two-week tour of North America with Stereophonics; a week prior to the beginning of the trek, the Charlatans had filmed a music video for "Impossible".
+Though Burgess suffered from the flu, which he thought he caught while in the UK, he continued on with the tour.
 Following this, the Charlatans embarked on a UK tour dubbed Chewing Gum Weekend Tour; it ended with a gig in Ireland with support from Gomez and JJ72.
 "Impossible" was released as the third single from the album on 15 May 2000.
-Two editions were released on CD: the first had an edit and remix of "Impossible" with "Don't Go Giving It Up" as its B-side, while the other features the edit and full album versions of "Impossible" with "You Got It, I Want It", in addition to the music video for "Impossible".
+Two editions were released on CD: the first had an edit and remix of "Impossible" with "Don't Go Giving It Up" as its B-side, while the other featured the edit and full album versions of "Impossible" with "You Got It, I Want It", in addition to the music video for "Impossible".

-In 2011, Universal UMC and Island Records released a two-disc edition of the album, which included B-sides, radio sessions and remixes.
-Mark Collins said this was the label's doing, and "as a band we like the album so had no problem with the choice"; he would have preferred their next studio album, Wonderland (2001), received the expanded treatment first.
+In 2011, Universal UMC and Island Records released a two-disc edition of the album, which included B-sides, radio sessions, and remixes.
+Mark Collins said this was the label's doing, and "as a band we like the album so had no problem with the choice"; he would have preferred their next studio album, Wonderland (2001), to receive the expanded treatment first.
 The standard version of the album was re-pressed on vinyl for the 2019 Record Store Day event.
-"Forever", "My Beautiful Friend" and "Impossible" were featured on the band's third compilation album Forever: The Singles (2006).
-"Forever", "I Don't Care Where You Live" and "The Blonde Waltz" were included on their fourth compilation album Collection (2007).
-Edits of "Forever" and "Impossible" were featured on their fifth compilation album A Head Full of Ideas (2021).
+"Forever", "My Beautiful Friend", and "Impossible" were featured on the band's third compilation album, Forever: The Singles (2006).
+"Forever", "I Don't Care Where You Live", and "The Blonde Waltz" were included on their fourth compilation album Collection (2007).
+Edits of "Forever" and "Impossible" were featured on their fifth compilation album, A Head Full of Ideas (2021).